microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @alpha
 export interface DesignToken<T> extends CSSDirective {
-    // Warning: (ae-forgotten-export) The symbol "DesignTokenTarget" needs to be exported by the entry point index.d.ts addCustomPropertyFor(element: DesignTokenTarget): this;
+    addCustomPropertyFor(element: DesignTokenTarget): this;
     readonly cssCustomProperty: string;
     deleteValueFor(element: DesignTokenTarget): this;
-    // Warning: (ae-forgotten-export) The symbol "StaticDesignTokenValue" needs to be exported by the entry point index.d.ts getValueFor(element: DesignTokenTarget): StaticDesignTokenValue<T>;
+    getValueFor(element: DesignTokenTarget): StaticDesignTokenValue<T>;
     // (undocumented)
     removeCustomPropertyFor(element: DesignTokenTarget): this;
-    // Warning: (ae-forgotten-export) The symbol "DesignTokenValue" needs to be exported by the entry point index.d.ts setValueFor(element: DesignTokenTarget, value: DesignTokenValue<T>): void;
+    setValueFor(element: DesignTokenTarget, value: DesignTokenValue<T>): void;
 }